A Study On Chaff In Bible Times: A Word and Subject Study

 Arndt, W., Danker, F. W., Bauer, W., & Gingrich, F. W. (2000).
 A Greek-English lexicon of the New Testament and other early Christian literature (3rd ed., p.
 161).
 Chicago: University of Chicago Press.

-Crop Residue Collection for Field Grazing FACTSHEET , Farm business Management, Sasskatchewan Ministry of Agriculture.
+This resource is no longer available online: Crop Residue Collection for Field Grazing factsheet, Farm business Management, Sasskatchewan Ministry of Agriculture.

 Bouasker, M. (2014) Physical Characterization of Natural Straw Fibers as